WICG/file-system-access/proposals/CloudFileHandle.md

   // File is not synced by any CSP
 }
 for(const cloudHandle of cloudHandles) {
-  if(cloudHandle.provider === 'drive.google.com') {
+  if(cloudHandle.provider_name === 'drive.google.com') {
-    // retrieve/modify the file from Google Drive API using cloudHandle.token } else if(cloudHandle.provider === 'onedrive.live.com') {
+    // retrieve/modify the file from Google Drive API using cloudHandle.id } else if(cloudHandle.provider_name === 'onedrive.live.com') {
-    // retrieve/modify the file from Microsoft OneDrive API using cloudHandle.token }
+    // retrieve/modify the file from Microsoft OneDrive API using cloudHandle.id }
 }
 ```